CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.3.2.2 Mobile Device Management (MDM) .md

 Based on the protection needs of the information (compare also the three fictitious scenarios) and the possibilities of IT operation, an MDM solution should be chosen (see SYS.3.2.2.M3 Selection of an MDM product), which ensures that the data the institution are secured in accordance with the internally documented requirements.

 The operating model of the future MDM solution is to be selected depending on the protection requirements of the mobile devices.
 A separate company, in which the servers of the MDM solution are installed in their own premises and thus including the data contained under the control of the institution, is possible with all solutions.
-Almost all MDM providers also offer their solutions as a cloud variant, where the software is operated on the servers of the respective provider and the customer receives a web access, with which he can manage the applications and linked mobile devices.
+Almost all MDM providers also offer their solutions as a cloud variant, where the software is run on the servers of the respective provider and the customer receives a web access, with which he can manage the applications and linked mobile devices.

 **Procurement**